-It’s essential to go to the gym with a plan, so devise a training split that allows time for your muscles to recover and grow.
+It’s essential to go to the gym with a plan, so devise a training split that allows your muscles to recover and grow.
 Legendary bodybuilders know muscles grow not in the gym but during recovery.
-Phil heath’s training splits goes like this:
+Phil heath’s training splits go like this:

 - Back and Biceps

 Phil Heath combines back and biceps because many back exercises engage the biceps, and the same occurs when you are training with the chest and triceps.
 Therefore, grouping these body parts into the same training days works well.
 In addition, he assigns separate days for both legs and shoulders, stating that:

 “if you are doing enough volume with–hamstrings, calves, glutes, and quads, that will be more than enough for you.”